Skip to content

 Test Gap

-A Test Gap is a method in the source code of your software system who's behavior was changed and that has not been executed in tests since that change.
+A Test Gap is a method in the source code of your software system whose behavior was changed and that has not been executed in tests since that change.
 Let's look at the individual parts of this definition:

 1. A Test Gap is in your source code.
 TGA cannot identify changes to the behavior of your software system that are caused by changes in configuration or data, because we cannot generally determine which parts of a system are effected by such changes.